hcikim/hcikim.github.io/index.md

 I am Taewook [teug] Kim, a third year Ph.D. student in <a href="https://www.mccormick.northwestern.edu/computer-science/" target="_blank">Computer Science</a> and <a href="https://communication.northwestern.edu/" target="_blank">Communication</a> at Northwestern University.
 I work with <a href="https://www.mjskay.com/" target="_blank">Matt Kay</a>.

 I study the impact of language on human well-being.
-My research aims to 1) foster the use of artistic language, and 2) offer mental health support to those hurt by abusive language.
+My research aims to 1) foster the use of artistic language, and 2) offer mental health support to those hurt by abusive language for improving human well-being.
 I build systems and study people.

 ## News